Massimu/2Dprojection/README.md

 5 - Shifting the images by adding a small random number to each projection and store the results to provide data set for Cryo EM.

+FVR_main: the main which reads the Volume data and transform it into Fourier space.
+Then, 2D projections extract from complex space by applying functions which describe below.
+SplitComplexVolume : splits the complex volume to real and imaginary part. after that,
+ExtractProjectionSliceFromUnifiedVolume: extracts slice for both real and imaginary parts and then combines them together to make the complex slice.
+ExtractSliceFromUnifiedVolume: this function extracts slices using projection-slice theorem.